 Acoyotl (MH522v)

-This black-line drawing of the compound glyph for the personal name Acoyotl shows four water [atl flows with a droplet at each end and lines of current in the streams.
+This black-line drawing of the compound glyph for the personal name Acoyotl ("Neotropic Cormorant," a waterfowl) shows four short streams of water (atl) with a droplet at the end of each one and lines of current in the streams.
 These jets of water come from the base of the head of a coyote (coyotl), shown in profile, looking toward the viewer's right.
 His ears are up, his one visible eye is open, and a nose and mouth are somewhat visible.

 Stephanie Wood